|

 DIY Plant Therapy

 Ok friends, today I am coming at you with something a little outside of my box, but I felt like it was worth sharing!
 So let’s talk about plants.
 If you know me at all, you know plants are somewhat of a challenge for me, particularly since we have moved to Colorado.
 We have a very tricky climate here and clay soil.
 The weather changes at the drop of a hat and temperatures can swing 40 degrees in one day.
 Crazy I know!
 And on top of all of that, it doesn’t rain much here.
 Yes, we get a lot of snow in the winter, but we have very little humidity so snow melts quickly.
 So why am I telling you this?
-Mostly, to justify why I have difficulty with plants so you don’t judge me 🙂Garrison Street Design Studio - DIY Plant Therapy
+Mostly, to justify why I have difficulty with plants so you don’t judge me 🙂A lush green plant with broad leaves and small budding flowers growing amidst smooth, rounded gray stones.
+Tall grass is visible on the right side.

 This post contains affiliate links.